Obama administration repeatedly sought to cut PPE stockpile, but Biden team points to GOP-led 'budget squeeze'

 Recalling the budget battles of the prior administration, the analysis notes stockpile funding dropped to its lowest level in 2013 -- about $477 million -- but those levels have steadily grown since, including under Trump.

-The Trump campaign has countered that Biden has misstated Trump's record and mishandled the crisis.
+The Trump campaign has also argued that Biden has misstated Trump's record and mishandled the crisis.
 For example, Biden condemned Trump's "xenophobia" shortly after he announced a restriction on travel from China on Jan.
 31, although the Biden team has denied that the former vice president was referring specifically to the travel ban.
 Those travel restrictions have been adopted by other countries, and experts credit them with saving lives.

 Additionally, Biden has claimed that Trump himself successfully slashed the CDC budget, and Biden has suggested that he would never pursue similar cuts.
 The Associated Press has noted that those claims "distort" the facts, with FactCheck.org pointing out that CDC funding has actually increased under the current administration, largely because Congress insisted on maintaining funding levels for both CDC and the National Institutes of Health (NIH) even as the Trump administration sought the CDC cuts.